dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 The management profile establishes that there is a secure connection.
 The other profiles are subprofiles, and inherit the security traits from the management one.
 Thus, both types of profiles are delivered over the same, secure MDM connection.

-Additionally, because subprofiles don't require individual verification, they are more quickly delivered to devices.
+Also, because subprofiles don't require individual verifications, they're more quickly delivered to devices.

 Still need help?
 Check in with your company support.
 You can find their contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).